-Although The Bayfield County Courthouse is currently limiting access to the building,
+The Bayfield County Courthouse is open to the public.

 Our Educators are also working on ways to bring programming to you in new and different ways!